Brightify/Fetcher/README.md

 }
 ```

-Another headers can be added the same way (as well as concrete values of that headers).
+Another headers can be added the same way (as well as concrete values of the headers).

 Currently there are these headers: `Accept`, `ContentType`, `Charset`.

-`Custom` is special type of header.
-It is ment to by used if some header is needed only in one place so it is not worth it creating a new struct.
+`Custom` is a special type of header.
+It is meant to by used if some header is needed only in one place, so it is not worth it to create a new struct.

 ### FetcherError